saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 3. In the New project pane, set **Project name** as `ToAzureSqlDb`

-4. Ensure that following options are set with default values, then select **Create**.
+4. Ensure following options are set with default values, then select **Create**.

    - **Project type**: Select **Assessment**.
    - **Assessment type**: Select **Database Engine**.